sdokus/sdokus-dev-day-concepts/support-flowchart.md

 ## Slack Template
 When asking a question in Slack, try out this template (copy and paste into Slack):

+:question: TL;DR: [In one sentence, what information are you hoping to get from this question?]

-:eyebrow: Expected vs Experienced Behavior: [This is what happens when I try to recreate on a sandbox] vs [this is what happens on the client's site]
+:eyebrow: Expected vs Experienced Behavior: [This is what happens when I try to recreate on a sandbox] vs [this is what is happening on the client's site]

 :pencil: Steps to Reproduce:
 ```
    1. [i.e. Have these plugins installed]
-   2. [Steps to reproduce]
+   2. [Step to reproduce]
-   3. [Steps to reproduce]
+   3. [Step to reproduce]
+   4. [Link to exactly where to see/inspect the issue]
 ```
 :exclamation: Important Info: [System Info summarized (i.e. PHP version, migration status, anything specific to the issue worth noting), things you've already ruled out]

-:eye-in-speech-bubble: TL;DR: [In one sentence, what information are you hoping to get from this question?]
+:link: Ref: [ZD Link]